Lokeshwarrior12/Red-Blue-Num-Game/readme.txt

+🔴🔵 Red-Blue Nim Game
-Name: Lokeshwar Kodipunjula
+Author: Lokeshwar Kodipunjula
 Student ID: 1002175121

-# Red-Blue Num Game

-## Overview
+🧠 Overview
-This project implements a command-line version of the red_blue_num game in Java.
-Red-Blue Nim is a variant of the classic game of Nim, where players take turns removing marbles from two different piles - one red and one blue.
-The game has two versions: standard and misère.
-In the standard version, the player who removes the last marble loses the game, while in the misère version, the player who removes the last marble wins.
+This project implements a command-line version of the Red-Blue Nim game in Java—a strategic two-pile marble game inspired by the classic game of Nim.
+Players alternate turns removing marbles from red and blue piles, with gameplay variations based on standard and misère rules:

+Standard Version: The player who removes the last marble loses.

+Misère Version: The player who removes the last marble wins.

-## Features
+🎮 Features
-- Command-line interface for easy interaction.
+Simple command-line interface for interactive gameplay.

-- Support for both standard and misère versions of the game.
+Support for standard and misère versions.

-- Option to choose the starting player.
+Option to choose the starting player: human or computer.

-- Adjustable search depth for the computer player's moves.
+Adjustable search depth for computer AI using game tree evaluation.

+⚙️ Command-Line Arguments
-Program with the following command-line arguments:
+Run the program with the following arguments: java RedBlueNim <red-marbles> <blue-marbles> [version] [first-player] [search-depth]

-- `<red-marbles>`: Number of red marbles at the beginning of the game.
-- `<blue-marbles>`: Number of blue marbles at the beginning of the game.
+Arguments:
+<red-marbles>: (int) Initial number of red marbles.

+<blue-marbles>: (int) Initial number of blue marbles.

-- `<version>`: (Optional) Game version (`standard` or `misere`).
-Default is `standard`.
+[version]: (Optional) Game mode: standard (default) or misere.

-- `<first-player>`: (Optional) Starting player (`computer` or `human`).
-Default is `computer`.
+[first-player]: (Optional) Who plays first: computer (default) or human.

-- `<search-depth>`: (Optional) Depth of search for computer player's moves.
-Default is `1`.
+[search-depth]: (Optional) Depth of the computer’s move search.
+Default is 1.

-## How to Run
+🛠️ How to Compile and Run

-#Requirements:
-To compile the Java code, you must have the Java Development Kit (JDK) installed on your system.
-If you haven't installed it yet, you can download and install it from the official Oracle website or use OpenJDK, which is an open-source alternative.

-Once the JDK is installed, you can compile the Java source code using the javac command.
-Here's how to do it:

-1. Open a terminal or command prompt.

-2. Navigate to the directory containing your Java source file (red_blue_num.java in this case).

-3. Run the following command to compile the Java source file:

-"javac RedBlueNim.java"

-#This command will compile the red_blue_num.java file and generate the corresponding bytecode file (red_blue_num.class).

-==>After successful compilation, you can run the Java program using the java command followed by the class name.
-For example:
+✅ Requirements:
+Java Development Kit (JDK) must be installed.

+Download from Oracle or use OpenJDK.

+📦 Compilation:
+javac RedBlueNim.java

+This will generate RedBlueNim.class.

+▶️ Execution:
-"java RedBlueNim 5 7 standard computer 10"
+Run the game with your chosen arguments: java RedBlueNim 5 7 standard computer 10

+📝 Example:
+javac RedBlueNim.java

+java RedBlueNim 3 4 misere human 2
+This command starts the game with:

+3 red marbles

+4 blue marbles

+Misère version

+Human goes first

+Search depth of 2 for the computer